MirceaKitsune/minetest_snake/README.md

 ## API

-The mod works by having a single root node representing the head / heart / engine move around the world and remember its previous positions to form a chain, filling each link in this chain with spheres to draw a cordon across its path.
-Changes are written to the map each time the structure moves or updates in place after all calculations have been preformed in the voxel manipulator object.
-Since a lot of node changes and collision calculations are preformed internally, it's best to use small radiuses with short chains and decrease the update rate the larger the structure is.
-The following properties must be configured on the root node:
+The mod works by having a single root node representing the head / heart / engine move around the world and store its previous positions to form a chain, filling each link in this chain with shapes to draw a cordon across its path.
+Changes are written to the map each time the structure moves or updates in place after all calculations have been preformed in the voxel manipulator.
+Since many node changes and collision calculations are preformed internally, it's best to use small shapes with short chains and decrease the update rate the larger the structure is.
+The following properties must be defined in the root node:

   - `layers`: A list containing a node list for every segment at this position in the chain.
 Layers are drawn in an orderly fashion to create the final shape, with later layers carving new nodes through the nodes drawn by former layers: The first layer is expected to be the largest and longest encompassing the exterior of the structure, the system uses its data to clear nodes during updates and detect movable items.
 Each node is represented by a position and name, use helper functions to generate the final list.
 Example of an unpacked layers definition: `{{{{x = 0, y = -1, z = 2, name = "snake:snake_body"}, next_node}, next_link}, next_layer}`.
   - `radius`: Must represent the radius of the largest shape in any layer as closely as possible.
 Used in pathfinding and collision detection, too low values may cause snakes to cut through one another.